elixir-ecto/ecto/guides/Associations.md

 If you want to replace data or automatically delete any data not sent to `cast`, please set the appropriate `:on_replace` option when defining the relation.
-The docs for `Ecto.Changeset` covers the supported options in the "Related data" section.
+The docs for `Ecto.Changeset` covers the supported options in the "Associations, embeds and on replace" section.

 However, if you don't want to allow data to be replaced or deleted, only updated, make sure that: